ClementTsang/bottom/docs/content/configuration/config-file/cpu-graph.md

 - `"none"` hides the legend entirely (and the side table is not drawn either).
 - If left unset, the classic side table behaviour is kept.

+When the legend is set, there is no side table, so use the arrow keys while the CPU widget is selected to change which entry is graphed (the same way you would have scrolled the side table).

-- When the "all" view is selected, the legend labels the average CPU usage (`AVG 12%`);
+- In the "all" view, the legend labels the average CPU usage (`AVG 12%`), or the first per-CPU entry if the average entry is hidden with `--hide_avg_cpu`.
-  when a single CPU is selected, it labels that entry (`CPU3 8%`).
+- When a single CPU is selected, it labels that entry (`CPU3 8%`).
+- The usage value honours `cpu.show_decimal`, matching the side table.

 ## Average CPU row